-- Approximation problem: even a high end UHD screen is only 3840 pixels wide.
-And graphic libs can sometimes have a weird behavior.
+- Approximation problem: even a high-end UHD screen is only 3840 pixels wide.
+And graphic libraries can sometimes have a weird behavior.

-Display in your favorite display lib can quickly lead to:
+Display in your favorite display library can quickly lead to:

-The examples and figures below are based on a acceleration sensor time series.
-This acquisition is done at 50kHz and has 1’250’000 data points.
-Fetching data from a local Warp 10 instance take 1.7s, but plotting this acquisition in visual studio code (or any browser) is very painful.
+The examples and figures below are based on an acceleration sensor time series.
+This acquisition is done at 50kHz and has 1'250'000 data points.
+Fetching data from a local Warp 10 instance take 1.7s, but plotting this acquisition in Visual Studio Code (or any browser) is very painful.
 After 20s of patience, I have this image: